gustycooper/gustycooper.github.io/mydoc/mydoc_6_arrays_arraylists.md

 ## Arrays, ArrayLists, and the Wirth Pattern

 We are solving problems with programs.
 The Wirth pattern from [Primitive Types](/gustycooper.github.io/mydoc_1_primitive_types) defines a prgram to be algorithms and data structures.
+Arrays and ArrayLists are part of the Data Structures component.

 <div class="alert alert-danger" role="alert"><i class="fa fa-delicious fa-lg"></i>
 <b>